• Skip to primary navigation

 • How often they buy from your company (frequency), and

-• How much the customer spends on your business (monetary).
+• Or, how much the customer spends on your business (monetary).

-With the help of this technique, each of your customers will be classified according to the RFM score.
+With the help of this technique, you will classify each of your customers according to the RFM score.
 The RFM score will have three numbers.
-Each of the numbers explains where is the specific customer according to recency, frequency, and monetary value.
+Each number explains where the specific customer is according to recency, frequency, and monetary value.
 (See the screenshot below).

 RFM Analysis

-As you can see from this data, all your customers will be classified according to RFM score.
-In this case, the best customers have 555 as RFM score.
-This means 5 for recency, 5 for frequency and 5 for monetary value.
+As you can see from this data, you will classify all your customers according to RFM scores.
+In this case, the best customers have 555 as the RFM score.
+This means 5 for recency, 5 for frequency, and 5 for monetary value.

-The last customer presented with this data has 513 RFM score.
-This means that this customer has come and bought something from you recently, but his buying frequency in the analyzed period is very low.
+The last customer presented with this data has a 513 RFM score.
+This means that this customer has recently bought something from you, but his buying frequency in the analyzed period is very low.
 Your goal will be to do something to increase the frequency score of this customer.
-You can also see that you have a space for improvements related to the amount of money this customer spend in your company.
+You can also see that you have a space for improvements related to the amount of money this customer spends in your company.
 For example, you can try something with up-sells and cross-sells tactics.

 So, after you finish with this analysis, open your customer database and contact all customers for whom you chose to improve your RFM score.